How to get the latest iOS 16 and iPadOS 16 public betas | Cult of Mac

 By

-The third round of iOS 16 and iPadOS 16 public betas became available Tuesday so anyone who wants to start tinkering with all the new features can try these less-buggy versions.
+The second iOS 17 and iPadOS 17 public betas became available Monday so anyone who wants to start tinkering with the new features can try these well before the autumn release.

 Want to try the changes out for yourself?
 We’ll show you how.

-Think hard before installing iOS 16 public beta 3 or iPadOS 16 public beta 3
+Think hard before installing iOS 17 or iPadOS 17 public betas

 The first step in installing any of these betas is thinking carefully about whether you want to.
 These are still early enough in the beta process that bugs are unavoidable.

-The full release of the iOS upgrade is expected in September, while the iPadOS version is likely coming in October.
+The full release of the iOS upgrade is expected in September.
+The iPadOS version is most likely to come out at the same time, but sometimes it slips to October.
 If you just can’t wait, however, the public betas are an option.

 And you’ll help Apple.
 It is asking people to “take part in shaping Apple software by test-driving pre-release versions and letting us know what you think.”